stitchdata/docs/_integration-schemas/facebook-ads/ads.md

     doc-link: https://developers.facebook.com/docs/marketing-api/reference/conversion-action-query/
     description: |
       Tracking specs are actions taken by people interacting with the ad. **Note**: tracking specs only **track** - they don't optimize or charge based on that action occurring.

-      Stitch may create subtables named named `ads__tracking_specs__[spec_type]` for any tracking spec type applied to the ad.
-Subtables are created for any tracking spec type.

-      If you have applied many tracking specs to your ads, this will result in a large number of subtables in your data warehouse.
-[Refer to Facebook's documentation for a full list of tracking specs](https://developers.facebook.com/docs/marketing-api/reference/conversion-action-query/).

-      Subtables created for tracking specs will, in general, have the following schema:
     subattributes:
-      - name: |
-          {{ system-column.level-id | replace: "#", "1" }}
-        type: "integer"
-        primary-key: true
-        description: |
-          This column functions the same as the `{{ system-column.level-id | replace: "#", "0" }}` column.

       - name: "value"
         type: "string"
         description: "The value for the tracking spec."